Ceasar/Encyclopedia/src/adler_1966.rst

 :Read: December 2013
 :Pages: 397
 :Abstract:
+    Most of us have experienced difficulties in reading, but we do not know why we have trouble or what to do about it.

+    This is a book for the average reader, who is literate and can `read for information`_, but cannot `read for understanding`_.

+    Knowing how to read well is like any other art_; it is a complex activity, involving many different rules and steps in each of which we can acquire more and more skill through practice.
+Similarly, mastery is not easy;
+    learning to read presents difficulties to be overcome by effort and time.
-    This book has only two functions to perform: to interest you in the profit of reading and to assist you in cultivating the art.

-    This book is intended to help you develop the `art`_ of `reading for understanding`_, not `reading for information`; therefore, it aims to encourage and assist you in reading the `great books`_.
+    This book has only two functions to perform: to interest you in the profit of reading and to assist you in cultivating the art; therefore, it aims to encourage and assist you in reading the `great books`_.
+[9]_

 .. sectnum::
    :depth: 2